uwctri/SchedulingCalendar/readme.md

 ### Missing Features

-* Right side subject summary
+* Right side subject summary (Allow arbitary data to be displayed for the summary)
-* Setup all event logic (Branching, Additional Time, Duration, Linked Event)
+* Setup all event logic (Branching, Linked Event)
 * Write the docs page

-### Questions

 * What issues might occur regarding dags and pulling subject names?
 Need to make sure we can't see those names
-* Consider Locations as providers?
-Obvious work around for this already.
-* Do we need an "Assigned Clinc" for anything?
-Maybe just a generic "show this data in Subject Summary" option?

 ## Local Development & Build